 Make your best-ever mono conversions.
-We show you the best software for black & white editing, as well as how to do it in Adobe Photoshop, DxO Film Pack and Nik Silver Efex
+We show you the best photo editing software for black & white editing, using Adobe Photoshop, DxO Film Pack and Nik Silver Efex

 When it comes to converting your images to black & white, there are some excellent image-editing software options out there.
 Below, we’ll explore the key features of three of the best black & white editors – here we’ll look at Adobe Photoshop, then delve into DxO FilmPack 6 and Nik Silver Efex (formerly Silver Efex Pro).